Braid group action and quasi-split affine $\imath$quantum groups I: Introduction

 \subsection{Drinfeld type presentation of $\tUi$}

 Using the ``translation" braid group operator

 we define the {\em real} root vectors $B_{i,k}$ in \eqref{eq:Bik}, for $i\in \{1,2\}$ and $k\in \Z$ (cf. \cite{Da93, BK20}).
 On the other hand, we define inductively in \eqref{TH}--\eqref{THn} the {\em imaginary $v$-root vectors} $\TH_{i,m}$ via commutators between real root vectors, for $i\in \{1,2\}$ and $m\ge 1$.
-The definition of $\TH_{i,m}$ is by no mean obvious; see Remark~\ref{rem:imagine}.
+The definition of $\TH_{i,m}$ is by no means obvious; see Remark~\ref{rem:imagine}.
 Sometimes, it is more convenient to work with a new set of imaginary root vectors $H_{i,m}$; see \eqref{exp h} for its relation to $\TH_{i,m}$.

-The Drineld type presentation of $\tUi$ is built on the real and imaginary root vectors; compare \cite{LW21b, Z21} in split affine types for similarities and differences.
+The Drinfeld type presentation of $\tUi$ is built on the real and imaginary root vectors; compare \cite{LW21b, Z21} in split affine types for similarities and differences.
 These earlier works (and also \cite{BK20}) help us to formulate the relations in Theorem~\ref{thm:B} below.
 However, the proof of this theorem remains challenging due to the affine rank two complexity of $\tUi$.
+We shall need some notations in order to formulate Theorem \ref{thm:B}.
+We shall denote $[A,B]_{v^a} =AB -v^aBA$.
+The shorthand notion $\SS(k_1,k_2\mid l;i)$ is defined in \eqref{eq:SS} while the definition of the symmetrization $\Sym_{k_1,k_2}$ can be found in \S\ref{subsec:sym}.

-\begin{customthm} {\bf B} [Definition~\ref{def:iDR}, Theorem~\ref{thm:Dr1}] The $\Q(v)$-algebra $\tUi$ has a presentation with generators $B_{i,l}$, $H_{i,m}$, $\bK_i^{\pm1}$, $C^{\pm1}$, where $i\in \{1,2\}$, $l\in\Z$ and $m \in \Z_{\ge 1}$, subject to the following relations: for $m, n \ge 1, k, l \in \Z$, and $i, j \in \{1,2\}$,
+\begin{customthm} {\bf B} [Definition~\ref{def:iDR}, Theorem~\ref{thm:Dr1}] The $\Q(v)$-algebra $\tUi$ has a presentation with generators $B_{i,l}$, $H_{i,m}$, $\bK_i^{\pm1}$, $C^{\pm1}$, where $i\in \{1,2\}$, $l\in\Z$ and $m \in \Z_{\ge 1}$, subject to the following relations: for $m, n \ge 1, k_1, k_2, k, l \in \Z$, and $i, j \in \{1,2\}$,

 \end{customthm} If we set all the summands involving $C$ to zero in the above relations, the above presentation is essentially reduced to the Drinfeld presentation for half of $\tU(\sll_3)$.
 Theorem~\ref{thm:B} admits a generating function reformulation in terms of $\bB_{i}(z)$, $\bTH_{i}(z)$, $\bH_i(z)$ $(i=1,2)$ and $\bDel(z)$ from \eqref{eq:Genfun}; see Theorem~\ref{thm:DrqsA1}.